FASB Issues Final Standard on Improvements to Reportable Segment Disclosures

 Issues securities in a nonpublic offering.
 If an entity incorporates its financial statements into the nonpublic offering, it should apply the above framework related to a prospectus supplement.
 If the financial statements are included in the nonpublic offering document, the entity should apply the guidance related to a new or amended registration statement.

-regarding the impact of the retrospective changes when adopting the ASU.
+and legal counsel regarding the impact of the retrospective changes when

 See Section 7.5 of Deloitte’s Roadmap Segment Reporting for further